Make sure a sharpener is actually what you need

 Good cutlery makes a difference, too; see our report on kitchen knives for the best knives that will hold an edge longer and sharpen up more quickly.
 If you find that you're uncomfortable working with an exposed blade or need a slicer that quickly makes many uniform cuts, we've also evaluated the best mandolines to make short work of any pile of veggies.

 Home sharpeners use some sort of an abrasive -- either tungsten carbide, ceramic, steel or diamond, which provides the hardest, most aggressive sharpening surface, to reshape the knife blade.
 Most have at least two sharpening surfaces to choose from; you start with a coarser grit to remove more steel, then use a finer grit to polish your knife to a smooth edge.

 Do you need a manual or electric knife sharpener?

-Whether manual or electric, each type comes with its own set of trade-offs.
+Whether manual or electric, each type of sharpener comes with its own set of trade-offs.
 Manual knife sharpeners are generally more compact and affordable.
-In fact, we found excellent reviews for one small manual sharpener costing less than $10.
-Fancier manual models, costing $50 or more, also offer users more control over the sharpening process, but these tend to require more skill.
-Electric knife sharpeners, on the other hand, don't provide much control, but they're faster and easier to use.
-They also tend to be larger -- about the size of a toaster -- and are designed to sit on your countertop.
-Expect to spend around $150 for the convenience.
+In fact, we found excellent reviews for one small manual sharpener that costs less than $10.
+Fancier manual models, which may cost $50 or more, offer users more control over the sharpening process but also require more skill to use.
+Most manual sharpeners have no moving parts at all; you do the work by drawing the blade repeatedly across the sharpener's abrasive surface.